No pause in coronavirus trial for Avigan, Japan's lead researcher says | The Japan Times

-The lead researcher in the coronavirus trial for flu drug Avigan says it’s too early to make a call on whether it works and shrugged off negative reports about the interim results, saying patients are still being enrolled.
+The lead researcher in the trial being conducted for the flu drug Avigan said it’s too early to make a call on whether it works on COVID-19 and patients are still being enrolled.

-The final results of the trial for the antiviral, made and sold by Fujifilm Holdings Corp., are expected around July, Dr. Yohei Doi said in an interview.
+The final results of the trial for the antiviral, manufactured and sold by Fujifilm Holdings Corp., are expected around July, doctor Yohei Doi said in an interview.
 Doi is leading the testing at Fujita Health University.

 Doi’s comments came amid conflicting reports over the drug’s efficacy.
-Local media reports Wednesday said the off-patent drug was not effective against COVID-19 based on an interim analysis of Doi’s trial, but Prime Minister Shinzo Abe has said he expects the drug to be approved for use this month.
+Japanese media reports on Wednesday said the off-patent drug was not effective based on an interim analysis of Doi’s trial, but Prime Minister Shinzo Abe has said he expected the treatment to be approved for use this month.

-Doi said Abe's timeline seems tight, given the few days remaining this month.
+Doi said that time line seems tight, given the few days remaining this month.

 Fujifilm shares fell as much as 4.9 percent in Tokyo trading Wednesday on the reports, which Doi said were misleading as they’re based on an interim analysis — an independent midpoint review of the results.